 What is soil type and why is it important?

 Understanding your lawn's general soil type is helpful when creating watering schedules to minimize runoff.
-Additionally, estimating the depth of the roots helps to understand the size of the soil moisture reservoir (the "water tank" in which the Rachio controller can refill).
+Additionally, estimating the depth of the roots helps to understand the size of the soil moisture reservoir (or the "water tank" in which the Rachio controller can refill).
 Each zone can have a different sized water tank based upon the soil in that zone and what's growing in the zone.

 What is the "water tank"?